com-480-data-visualization/com-480-project-worldwideweebz/Milestone_1.md

 - Why is your approach original?

+  First of all, we want to offer an interactive vizualisation, as opposed to what is already done.
+Then, our vizualisations will show really general and different components, with multiple parameters.
+This way, we can have a lot of insights about animes, and have a better understanding about what makes them what they are.
+Finally, we will show these insights with different diagrams and charts, which will help to have more discernement about the data.

 - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).